Inside this Article

 Overall, the free plan is a good way to test Editor X and master some of its features.
 If you just want to play around for a bit or get to know the software before putting it to serious use, it’s a great option.
 If you’re looking to build a professional-looking site for yourself or a client, however, this isn’t the plan for you.

 Essential – Enough for Blogs and Most Small Business Sites

 Cost: $17.00 per month

-This plan allows you to attach a custom domain to your clients’ sites and remove the Editor X advertising.
-Plus, if you buy a custom domain through Editor X, the first year is free (when you pay annually).
+If you decide to update to Essential, you’ll be able to attach a custom domain to your client’s sites and remove the advertising.
+If you buy a custom domain from Editor X, you’ll also get the first year for free.
+Though only if you pay annually.

-That said, if you’re going to upload a lot of images and other files to your sites, you’re going to go through that 10GB pretty quickly, even if you opt to compress the files first.
+That said, if you’re planning to upload a lot of images and other files to your sites, that 10Gb will inevitably fall short, even if you compress the files first.
 So, I don’t recommend this plan if you regularly build online portfolios for photographers or visual artists, for instance.

-Also, this plan only includes one hour of video time, although to be fair, you can embed as many videos as you like, even on the free plan.
-Still, if you need to actually host several videos on your Editor X account, this plan is pretty limiting.
+The Essential plan only includes one hour of video time.
+You can still embed as many videos as you like, even on the free plan.
+Still, if you need to host several videos on your Editor X account, a single hour won’t do.

-On the other hand, if you’re designing a site for a blogger, freelancer, writer, or small business, this plan will be more than sufficient.
-And if you pay annually, you can take advantage of the $300 advertising voucher included with this plan to promote your clients’ sites on Google, Bing, and in local listings.
-Not bad.
+On the other hand, if you’re designing a site for a blogger, freelancer, writer, or small business, this plan will be more than enough.
+Pay annually, and you can take advantage of the included $300 advertising voucher.
+So you can promote your clients’ sites on Google, Bing, and in local listings.
+Not too shabby.

 Launch – Good for Small Online Stores